Solving congruence equations using Bernstein forms: Introduction

-\subsection{Summary.}
+\subsection{Summary}

-In the \textbf{first section} we give some preliminary results; we recall the concept of Bernstein Bases and degree elevation, fixing a multi-degree $(d_1,\ldots,d_n)$ we associate to every region $D$ a square matrix and to every system $\{q_1,\ldots,q_r\}$ a rectangular matrix.
-Finally, with these results, we prove in Theorem \ref{main} our main result.
+In \textbf{Section 1} we give some preliminary results; we recall the concept of Bernstein Bases and degree elevation, fixing a multi-degree $(d_1,\ldots,d_n)$ we associate to every region $D$ a square matrix and to every system $\{q_1,\ldots,q_r\}$ a rectangular matrix.
+Finally, with these results, we prove in Theorem \ref{main} our main tool.
+In \textbf{Section 2} we present the algorithm to solve integer polynomial programming {\tt SolveIPP} and in \textbf{Section 3} we study its expected complexity and give several examples computed using our implementation in SageMath \citep{sage}.
+Finally in \textbf{Section 4} we present the pseudocode {\tt SolveCE} to solve congruence equations and study its expected complexity.
+We compare in a table {\tt SolveCE} with the brute-force algorithm (Definition \ref{bf}).

-In the \textbf{second section} we present our algorithm and study its expected complexity.
-Most of the examples where made using our implementation in SageMath \citep{sage}.
+\section{Preliminaries}

-\section{Preliminaries.}
+In this and the next section we present a known algorithm to solve integer polynomial programming.
+Later we adapt it to solve congruence equations.

 We are interested in the integral points of semi-algebraic sets defined by a system of multivariate rational polynomial equations in $D=[a_1,b_1]\times\ldots\times[a_n,b_n]\subseteq\mathbb{R}^n$.
 Specifically, let $q_1\in\mathbb{Q}[x_1,\ldots,x_n]$ be some multivariate polynomial and let $\mathcal{S'}$ be the intersection between $D\cap\mathbb{Z}^n$ and some semi-algebraic set defined by some polynomials $q_2,\ldots,q_r\in \mathbb{Q}[x_1,\ldots,x_n]$.
 We want to find the maximum $\theta$ of $q_1$ over $\mathcal{S'}$ and more general, to describe the set $\mathcal{S}$,